vuejs/vue-cli/docs/guide/deployment.md

 ##### Recomended method

-Create a file called `netlify.toml` in the root fo your repository wit the following content:
+Create a file called `netlify.toml` in the root of your repository with the following content:

 ```toml
 [[redirects]]